curl/everything-curl/cmdline/urls/browsers.md

 Since curl is developed to be able to do the same operations a browser can, the curl URL parser has been slightly adjusted to cater for some of the differences.
-For example it accepts spaces in URL when read off incoming HTTP headers and it accepts either one, two or three slashes as separator between the scheme and the hostname.
+For example it accepts spaces in the URL when read off incoming HTTP headers and it accepts either one, two or three slashes as separator between the scheme and the hostname.
 That is why we sometimes say that curl's parser is *RFC 3986+* compliant.

 curl strives hard to not break existing behavior, which makes it still support the URLs and the URL format it supported back in 1998.
 The browsers do not.